We may earn a commission if you make a purchase through the links on our website.

 Cons:

-If you’re working as part of a team, you may want to look into the Business options, which can be acquired as part of a subscription for $45 per month.
+Visual Studio comes in various formats, including a free, open-source version designed for individual small-scale developers called the Community version.
+If you’re working as part of a team, you may want to look into the Business option, which can be acquired as part of a subscription for $45 per month.
 Enterprise options also exist for large-scale business demands, for $250 per month.

 7. Raygun

 Raygun provides accurate crash reporting and bug feedback by aggregating user data.
 In addition, the solution provides the tools for bug tracking and mitigation solutions for debugging.
-Those functions on top of the user data monitoring mean this solution is best for debugging an already live service.
+Those functions on top of the user data monitoring mean this solution is best for debugging an already-live service.

-Key Features
+Key Features:

 However, the solution divides its main functions between three different products.
 This means you can opt into the services you require without paying for extras, but it does also mean that if you need a fully-featured solution, you may end up paying more than other available options.